 In the first stanza of ‘Mean Time’ the speaker begins by describing the end of Daylight Savings Time.
 This is when the clocks “slide back an hour” and there is less light in the evening.
 For the speaker, who is often considered to be Duffy herself, this relates to a personal experience.
 She compares the loss of light in her life to the loss of love.
 Both were stolen from her and disrupted her pattern of living, just as the time change can reorganize one’s evenings.

 Duffy’s speaker describes the listless feelings which stole over her after the change of light and love.
 She,

 This line suggests that the speaker did not know how to handle the change.
 She did things which might’ve been dangerous, such as moving through the “wrong” part of town.
 This could indicate that it was a particularly poorly policed area.

-The action represents self-destructive behaviour and a change in pattern that would, probably, in the past seemed completely strange.
-In the last line it becomes clear that the ex-lover is the intended listener of ‘Mean Time’ Duffy’s speaker is directing her words to this person.
+The action represents self-destructive behavior and a change in pattern that would, probably, in the past seemed completely strange.
+In the last line, it becomes clear that the ex-lover is the intended listener of ‘Mean Time’ Duffy’s speaker is directing her words to this person.

 more than one hour from this day

 If this occurred, creating an alternate reality of sorts, then the speaker would make sure that she never said all the things she did, nor heard the things her ex-lover said.
 But, there is no way to improve or change the past.
 She is stuck in her situation and with the memories she made.